justinjaywang/taiwanese-foods/index.md

 Influenced by the various people that have inhabited the island over several centuries (most notably the Chinese, Japanese, and indigenous peoples) as well as geographic factors (seafood is plentiful and a wide range of fruits and vegetables are grown), Taiwanese cuisine is a blend of styles and innovations.

 The showcased foods provide an overview of common ingredients and dishes.
-Though not every food originated in Taiwan, all have been embraced over the years by the island's food-obsessed populace.
+Not every food originated in Taiwan, but all have been embraced over the years by the island's food-obsessed populace.